KDE/rust-qt-binding-generator/README.md

 ## Demo application

-The project comes with a demo application that show a Qt user interface based on Rust.
+The project comes with a demo application that shows a Qt user interface based on Rust.
 It uses all of the features of Object, List and Tree.
 Reading the demo code is a good way to get started.

 <figure>
   <img src="demo/screenshots/demo.png" alt="Qt Widgets UI with Rust logic"/>